 How to differentiate?

 The observing mind is a mental energy, and feels as if it is located up high in your head.

-Awareness is also a state where there is knowing but it has a different quality: It can ‘know’ the mind and also know a completely non-mind self such as the being self.
+Awareness, on the other hand, is also a state where there is knowing but it has a different quality: It can ‘know’ the mind and also know a completely non-mind self such as the being self.

-Exercise to Develop Awareness
+A Simple Exercise to Develop Awareness

 Pick a simple activity you do regularly, such as brushing your teeth, packing the dishwasher or walking your dog.
 While doing that activity try to become aware of yourself doing it.
 Really pay attention to what you are doing in each moment.
 Feel what is happening in your body and in your mind and with your emotions.